“Let’s get an Airbnb so that we can cook our own meals.”

 Is this even legal?

 It depends on where you live.
-My building that I live in has banned short-term rentals so I can’t put my extra room up for rent.
+My building that I live in has banned short-term rentals so I can’t list my extra room.
 My investment property works with Airbnb in an official capacity.
 Two polar opposite scenarios.
 It’s on you to look into the laws.
 Don’t blame me if you get yourself into trouble.
 Before putting your house on Airbnb, ensure that you’re legally allowed to.

-Renting out your guest room on the weekends could give you that extra cash that you need to travel more or to pay down your debt.
-Renting your place (or a piece of it) on Airbnb could be that additional income that you so desperately need to fund your fun.
+Listing your guest room on the weekends could give you that extra cash that you need to travel more or to pay down your debt.
+Listing your place (or a piece of it) on Airbnb could be that additional income that you so desperately need to fund your fun.
+Give hosting on Airbnb a shot and see how much money you can bring in.